Skip to main content

 Step 9 — Release

-release reads the conventional-commit history since the last tag, decides the semver bump (patch / minor / major), generates a changelog entry, tags, and publishes per your project's release config.
+The release skill reads the conventional-commit history since the last tag, decides the semver bump (patch / minor / major), generates a changelog entry, tags, and publishes per your project's release config.

 That closes the loop: init → spec → board → pickup → release.